isomerpages/mccy-sgpo/_take-action/Take Action Today.md

 # Existing Opportunities

-Citizens may also visit the following government agencies' microsites to find other initiatives where you can take action too.
+Visit the following government agencies' microsites to find opportunities where you can take action too.

 ![](/images/areas%20of%20opportunities.png)